US advisers endorse single-shot COVID-19 vaccine from J&J

 Cases and hospitalizations have fallen dramatically since their January peak that followed the winter holidays.
 But public health officials warned that those gains may be stalling as more variants take root in the U.S.

-“We may be done with the virus, but clearly the virus is not done with us,” Centers for Disease Control and Prevention director Dr. Rochelle Walensky, said during a White House briefing Friday.
+“We may be done with the virus, but clearly the virus is not done with us,” Centers for Disease Control and Prevention director Dr. Rochelle Walensky, said, speaking at the White House on Friday.
 She noted that new COVID-19 cases have increased over the past few days.

 While it’s too early to tell if the trend will last, Walensky said adding a third vaccine “will help protect more people faster.”
 More vaccines are in the pipeline.